alpharmi/asuka-template/README.md

 ### Main.js

-Pretty much the setup the entire vue project.
+Pretty much the setup for the entire vue project.
 Here we can setup our app / site to use routes for quick navigation between pages.

 ```js
 ...